Figuring Out How Long a Diabetic Cat Can Roll For

 2. Age Makes a Difference:

-Just like us, even the sleekest panther kitties eventually get a few “senior stripes”.
-A younger cat diagnosed with diabetes might have a longer life expectancy than an older one, simply because they have more time to adapt to the treatment.
-But fear not, senior kitties like me can thrive too!
-Remember, age is just a number, and purrseverance is purrty powerful.
+Just like us, even sleek panther kitties eventually earn a few “senior stripes.”
+Younger cats diagnosed with diabetes might have longer life expectancy than older ones, simply because they have more time to adjust to treatment.
+But don’t sweat it—senior kitties like me can thrive too!
+Remember, age is just a number, and purrseverance packs serious power.

 3. Individuality is Key: